panedrone/sdm_todolist_php_doctrine_react/README.md

 # sdm_demo_todolist_php_doctrine

-Quick Demo of how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Doctrine PHP libraries.
+A project demonstrating how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Doctrine PHP libraries.

 Front-end is written in Vue.js, SQLite3 is used as a database.